dingdangmao123/TagView/README.md

 # TagView
- TagView is a simple android flow tag viewgroup
+ TagView is a simple android flow tag viewgroup.
  You can add new view when you provide strings and also drag the subordinate view

 # snap